Removal of cannabis from Schedule I of the Controlled Substances Act: Process

 The Controlled Substances Act also provides for a rulemaking process by which the United States Attorney General can reschedule cannabis administratively.
 These proceedings represent the only means of legalizing medical cannabis without an act of Congress.
 Rescheduling supporters have often cited the lengthy petition review process as a reason why cannabis is still illegal.
 The first petition took 22 years to review, the second took 7 years, the third was denied 9 years later.
 A 2013 petition by two state governors is still pending.

 Rulemaking proceedings

 The United States Code, under Section 811 of Title 21, sets out a process by which cannabis could be administratively transferred to a less-restrictive category or removed from Controlled Substances Act regulation altogether.
 The Drug Enforcement Administration (DEA) evaluates petitions to reschedule cannabis.
-However, the Controlled Substances Act gives the Department of Health and Human Services (HHS), as successor agency of the Department of Health, Education, and Welfare, great power over rescheduling decisions.
+However, the Controlled Substances Act gives the Department of Health and Human Services (HHS), as the successor agency of the Department of Health, Education, and Welfare, great power over rescheduling decisions.